Pingdom Check

 “One thing about swimming pools for an Icelander is that, no matter if one uses them regularly or not, we all seem to have this urge to visit swimming pools when we are traveling around the island.
 We are so lucky to have this luxury on this island in the far north.”

-Photo: Northern lights shine over Mývatn Nature Baths.
+Photo: Mývatn Nature Baths

 The temperature of Iceland's natural hot springs varies, but some water emerges from the ground at the perfect temperature for bathing (38-40°C, or 100-104°F), while some water emerges at a far hotter temperature.